dummifiedme/TheNotebook/NotesVault/Parliament.md

 #### QUALIFICATIONS
 1. Citizen of India
 2. Make and subscribe to OATH or AFFIRMATION before a person authorized by ELECTION COMMISSION
 	> OATH
-		> - To bear true faith and allegiance to the CONSTITUTION of India
+		> - To bear true faith and allegiance to the CONSTITUTION of India.
+		> - To uphold SOV